mckennapsean/dissertation/content/01-intro.md

 design process models, we identify five high-level goals for a model that, if met, could effectively aid visualization designers: **achievability**, **flexibility**, **justifiability**, **discoverability**, and **actionability**.
-Specifically, existing models fail to clearly lay out goals for steps of the design process, while the design activity framework includes achievable artifacts and connections to justifiable design decisions.
+Specifically, existing models fail to clearly lay out goals for steps in the design process, whereas our design activity framework includes achievable artifacts and connections to justifiable design decisions.
 With an activity's clear motivation, list of discoverable design methods, and flexible flow principles, the design activity framework is also more actionable and could help guide visualization designers effectively through the process.
-By working to capture these five goals, the design activity framework is an improvement upon previous models for data visualization design due to the model's increased descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].
+By working to capture these five goals, the design activity framework is an improvement upon existing models for data visualization design due to the model's increased descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].

 To be _achievable_, a design process model should clearly highlight the desired visualization outcomes.
-While existing models outline the design process as a series of steps [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], the design activity framework clearly defines and separates activities through a distinct motivation.
+Existing models outline the design process as a series of steps [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], but the design activity framework clearly defines and separates activities based on designers' motivations.
 Additionally, visualization designers are given a clear end product to work toward in each step: a visualization artifact.
 Commonly, visualization artifacts are tangible software tools, but the visualization design process can involve other kinds of artifacts, such as documents of user needs, a list of software requirements, or sketches.
-Existing process models do not rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate stage of the design process [@Lloyd2011; @Wassink2009; @Chee2011] rather than a part of every activity.
+Existing process models do not rigorously capture some of these design artifacts, largely due to how these models consider evaluation as a separate stage of the design process [@Lloyd2011; @Wassink2009;
+@Chee2011] rather than a part of every activity.
 Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects; thus, it is often both beneficial and timesaving to capture and report on a variety of design artifacts.
-By defining these steps and visualization artifacts, the design activity framework increases the achievability for designers to produce visualization artifacts and progress forward to the next step.
+By defining these steps and visualization artifacts, the design activity framework increases achievability for designers to produce visualization artifacts and progress to the next step.

 A design process model should support _flexible_ iteration along with divergent and convergent methodologies.
-The design activity framework meets this goal by defining its four steps as activities, and these activities can be conducted in various orders, nested, and even conducted in parallel by different members of a visualization design team.
+The design activity framework meets this goal by defining its four steps as activities.
+These activities can be conducted in various orders, nested, and even conducted in parallel by different members of a visualization design team.
 To capture the rich, complex, and flexible nature of design [@Sedlmair2012b; @DIS2010; @Tory2004; @Wassink2009; @Chee2011;